Answers to other questions you might have about NYAT bursaries

 How long will it take to receive a decision?

-The committee meets approximately every three to four months, so depending on how early you submit your application, it could take up to four months to receive a decision.
+The committee meets approximately every four months, so depending on how early you submit your application, it could take up to six months to receive a decision.
 We always aim to give an estimated time frame once you have applied and we always confirm receipt of an application.
 Please contact us if you have not heard from us within two weeks of applying.

 How often can I apply?